gdennany/Image-Noise-Removal-Matlab/README.md

 # Image-Noise-Removal-Matlab

-My summer of 2019 work.
-I was a research assistant for an atmospheric sciences professor who had gathered over 30k spectral data sets.
-There was a faulty piece of equipment that caused noise spikes on all of the images, and these spikes were inhibiting any further analysis of the data.
-My job was to locate and remove the noise spikes, and then fill in the removed noise with logical data based on its surroundings
+My summer of 2019 work for Professor Tanamachi from Purdue University.
+She had collected over 30K spectral data sets that had noise spikes in them due to an unknown faulty power generator in the radar.
+My task was to create an algorithm that could automatically locate and remove the noise spikes and then fill in the removed spikes with logical data using its surrounding data points.